neelr/HabitBot/README.md

-# AnonChat
+# HabitBot
-Name is bad but is a chat that, people use when addicted
+An app that helps people who are adicted!

 ## Features
 * cross platform for mobile